hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Learned conditional statements but also events in JavaScript.
 Yeah, the sequence doesn't make sense but it happened.
 I was traveling today so didn't write much code and on top of that, I forgot my laptop charger at uni hostel.
 That was my day! :(

+### Day 24: March 7, 2020.

+**Today's Progress:** Finished 70% of JavaScript at @freeCodeCamp.
+Revised comparison operators, conditional statements and switch statement.
+As always enjoyed it.
+Peace